johanfrisk/lean-planning-slides/index.md

 they would of course correct the work.
 Make sure that you get independent review and critique of the world view that the team came up with.

-Many companies today are awash in ideas and do not know how to choose.
+Many companies today are awash in ideas and do not know how to use the innovative power of critisism.
 <br>
 <small>according to [Harvard Business Review, Feb 2016](https://hbr.org/2016/01/the-innovative-power-of-criticism)</small>